Are you ready to eat through the rainbow with me?

 BLUE & PURPLES

-Don’t underestimate the power of berries and their high level of antioxidants and the role they play in our in supporting our health.
+Don’t underestimate the power of berries and their high level of antioxidants and the role they play in supporting our health.
 That deep rich color is the provider of anthocyanins which is a cancer-fighting antioxidant.

 Growing berries may be another level of gardening, however, certain plants are easily grown.
 You often see black raspberries growing wild.